Home Plumbing System

 Permit requirements and costs vary greatly depending on where you live and what work you want to be done.

-If you fail to attain the necessary permits for your new plumbing system, you may end up being fined in court.
+You may be fined in court if you fail to attain the necessary permits for your new plumbing system.
 On top of this, you may have to remove the new installation, which can be a very extensive job.

 This will result in expensive fees for an expert plumber to clear your system.

-Your home insurance provider will also refuse to pay for damages caused by a system that’s been stalled without the required permissions.
+Your home insurance provider will also refuse to pay for damages caused by a system installed without the required permissions.
 If this happens, an accident could result in repairs that cost you tens of thousands of dollars.

-Check with your local authorities or government to find out more about permits requirements in your area.
+Check with your local authorities or government to learn more about permit requirements in your area.

-Ensuring that you have the necessary permits protects your new home, your finances, and your plumber.
-You can also end up in court if you fail to attain permits which could result in fines and legal issues.
+Ensuring you have the necessary permits protects your new home, finances, and plumber.
+You can also end up in court if you fail to attain permits, which could result in fines and legal issues.

 2. Assess Your Needs and Wants

 Once you’ve figured out what permits you’ll require for your plumbing system, it’s time to figure out what your needs and wants are from your system.
-Many factors influence your requirements for a plumbing system, including your budget, tastes, number of bathrooms in your new home, and how many people will be living in the new home.
+Many factors influence your requirements for a plumbing system, including your budget, tastes, the number of bathrooms in your new home, and how many people will live there.

-Some people want specific functions from their plumbing system, whereas others wish fancy water features to impress guests.
+Some people want specific functions from their plumbing system, whereas others want fancy water features to impress guests.
 Different people want different things from their plumbing systems.

-The number of bathrooms in your new home will have a significant impact on your system requirements.
-A house with one bathroom will only need plumbing, one shower, bathtub, toilet, and sink.
+The number of bathrooms in your new home will significantly impact your system requirements.
+A house with one bathroom will only need plumbing, one shower, a bathtub, a toilet, and a sink.

-A four-bedroom home may need four toilets and sinks, two batteries, and one bathtub.
+A four-bedroom home may need four toilets and sinks, two showers, and one bathtub.

 Your appliances can also influence your plumbing system design.
-Household appliances that require water, like a dishwasher or washing machine, will need to be considered.
+Household appliances that require water, like a dishwasher or washing machine, must be considered.
 You should also decide on any outdoor water faucets as well.

 Many homeowners enjoy installing water features in outdoor areas of their property.